breakingDev-bits/installerGhidraLinux/README.md

 3. Zippy wonderful speed in extract power.

 4. checkJava, checkVersion and alias.
-This tool only install, not updater or more.
+This tool only install&update, not install JDK or more.

 ## Why i do it?